Caramel Popcorn Recipe Plus 8 Helpful Tips...

-I've been in love with crunchy caramel popcorn for years.
+I've been in love with crunchy caramel popcorn since youth.
 I first had it from a gourmet popcorn tin, the kind you get for Christmas gifts, and it was love at first taste...

 This particular caramel popcorn recipe is specially designed to make a perfectly gourmet popcorn gift...

 Don't you think gourmet popcorn gifts should be rich, buttery, crunchy and packed full of flavor?
-We do!
+I do!

 Caramel Popcorn Recipe Tips